 Interest Rates: Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

-A 5.41% interest rate will be applied to Unsubsidized Direct Loans made on or after July 1, 2013, and before July 1, 2014.
-These rates will apply to all new Unsubsidized Direct Loans made during this time, even loans already disbursed before the passage of the Act.
+A 5.84% interest rate will be applied to Unsubsidized Direct Loans made on or after July 1, 2015, and before July 1, 2016.
+These rates will apply to all new Unsubsidized Direct Loans made during this time.

 Origination Fees: Most federal student loans have loan fees that are deducted proportionately from each loan disbursement you receive.
 This means the money you receive will be less than the amount you actually borrow.
 You're responsible for repaying the entire amount you borrowed and not just the amount you received.